vindie13/dcppc-workshops/draft-emails/September-updates.md

 ## August 31 email

-Hello colleagues,
+Hello Colleagues,

 You are registered to attend the next DCPPC workshop in Boston on September 20-21.
 Here are some important updates **that require a response**.

-Before I begin, I plan on circulating a document with highlights, key decisions and links to all documents related to the August and September workshops, so even if you cannot or chose not to attend, we are doing our best to improve the dissemination of information and reduce the fear of missing out :)
+Before I begin, I plan on circulating a document with highlights, key decisions and links to all documents related to the August and September workshops.
+So even if you cannot or chose not to attend, we are doing our best to improve the dissemination of information and reduce the fear of missing out :)

 1. **Registration is temporarily closed.**